phonegap/workshop-plugins/lesson2.md

       <dependency id="cordova-plugin-someplugin" url="https://github.com/myuser/someplugin" />
       <dependency id="cordova-plugin-someplugin" version="1.0.1">

+>See [the cordova-plugin-file-transfer plugin](https://github.com/apache/cordova-plugin-file-transfer/blob/master/plugin.xml) for an example

-### Exercise 3
+### Exercise 2

 1. Create a plugin
 2. Add dependencies to two additional plugins
 3. Add your new plugin to a PhoneGap or Cordova app project

+>Tip: Use the --link flag when you add the plugin locally during developmet and Cordova will create a symbolic link to it.
+This way any source updates will automatically be available to your project.

+        `$ cordova plugin add --link ~/path/to/plugin`

 <!-- Add plugin validation? -->